kthpanor/vlxman/docs/uv-vis.md

 @end
 ```

-Download a [text file](../input_files/tq-uv-vis.inp) type of input file to perfom an optimization for the bithiophene molecule at the B3LYP+D4/def2-svp level of theory.
+Download a [text file](../input_files/tq-uv-vis.inp) type of input file to calculate the absorption of the 10 first excited state of the thiophene-quinoxaline molecule at the CAM-B3LYP/def2-svp level of theory.

 ## Complex polarization propagator approach